 Governor Pen Pictures

-Madeleine Rogers, Parent Governor, Chair - I have three children at school who are in Y5, Y3 and Y1.
+Madeleine Rogers, Parent Governor, Chair - I have three children at school.
 I am a barrister with a background in family law and currently work part-time.
 I have previous experience of being a governor, having been a parent governor at my children’s former school and nursery for three years (2011-2014).

 As a parent governor, I am happy to represent the views of parents and am friendly and approachable.
 You will normally find me in the playground on Wednesdays and Fridays.
 I have the confidence to ask challenging questions from an informed perspective and aim to support the school to ensure that each child achieves his or her full potential, both educationally and socially.